Smoke and Memory

 1 pm Humanist Connections

-Zoom and Safir Room
+Zoom and Fireside Room

-Dennis Monthei will discuss “Impact of Technology on our Children ” followed by a group discussion.
-The Humanist Connections group meets weekly to discuss topics relating to our humanity, values, ideas.
+Paul Ullrich will lead the discussion topic “What should Democrats do if they win the House and Senate?” followed by a group discussion.
+Humanist Connections group meets weekly to discuss topics relating to our humanity, values, ideas.
 “A free and responsible search for truth and meaning.”
 (4th principle of Unitarian Universalism.)
 For more information, contact Harold Ogren.

 The Week